umaranis/svelte-lexical/docs/development-notes.md

 Run from VSCode `Testing` pane or click the play button in source code files.

+The tests run in headless mode in the background.

 ### Running locally from CLI

 - Start the playground demo